artturo/franko-6.3.3/README.md

 ABOUT ₣ranko
 ===================
  - 0.5 minute block targets
- - subsidy halves every 4 years // thinking about 2
+ - subsidy halves every 112358 blocks
- - 0.5 coins per block // making 1 coin per minute resulting in 1440 coins per day
+ - 0.25 coins per block // which is 1/5th the block reward per ten minutes as bitcoin
- - 1 month mining incentive with double the block reward resulting in 2 coins per minute.
- - 2016 blocks to retarget difficulty // every 1.4 days
+ - difficulty retargets roughly every four hours
- - modified scrypt to increase memory usage //may make this scaleable to compete with moores law. aka 18 months
- - total coins 11,235,813
+ - total coins 11,235,813 // which is less then half of Bitcoin total

-TODOLIST
+In development
 ===================
-- Genisis Block needs to be created.
-- Binaries need built.
-- Needs to be added to CopiaMarket
-- Mining guides and Gui Miners need forked
-- Pool scripts need forked
-- Infastructure needs worked on
+ - CopiaMarket : Surface web free market with public and private listings.
+Will accept only crypto currencies.

 Development process
 ===================